eoshaughnessey/InvasivePets/ReadMe.md

  1. Develop a data management plan-of-action and database
       A. Determine what we need in our database
  2. Migrate from Google Drive to developing a progressive workflow in GitHub
+ 3. Clip GPS points to 3 counties of interest
- 3. Learn a bit about Python
+ 4. Learn a bit about Python